 UVA is widely recognized as one of the top public universities and one of the best values in all of higher education.
 In 2017, Kiplinger Personal Finance magazine ranked the University No. 2 among “Best Values in Public Colleges,” while Princeton Review ranks UVA the third-best value among public universities.

-Overall, UVA ranked No. 24 among the 310 public, private and nonprofit “national universities” – institutions that offer a range of undergraduate and graduate majors and receive federal money for research support.
+Overall, UVA was tied at No. 25 wtih Carnegie-Mellon University among the 310 public, private and nonprofit “national universities” – institutions that offer a range of undergraduate and graduate majors and receive federal money for research support.

 The U.S. News rankings are based on a combination of factors, including graduation and retention rates, assessments of excellence, faculty resources, student selectivity, financial resources, graduate rate performance (the difference between actual and predicted graduation rates) and alumni giving.

 Specific Rankings of Arts and Sciences Doctoral Programs

 (Not all schools or programs are rated every year, so the date of the last ranking is posted in parentheses.)

 In March 2017, U.S. News updated its rankings of several social science and humanities doctoral programs in the Graduate School of Arts & Sciences – last ranked in 2013 – with six landing in the top 40:

 - English: tied for No. 6 overall, and tied for No. 5 in American literature before 1865;

 - Corcoran Department of History: tied for No. 18 overall, and tied for No. 1 in U.S. colonial history;